Frequently Asked Questions

 As an adult am I required to attend the conference or is it just for my students?

 All teachers and parents must attend all parts of the conference.
 The Kids Teaching Kids workshops are very entertaining and are an excellent example of how the method works in practice so they should not be missed.
-Teachers have full responsibility of their students at all times, so it is essential you take part the full day.
+Teachers have full responsibility for their students at all times, so it is essential you take part the full day.

 Do I have to make a presentation at the conference to be able to attend?